Lonsdaleiter/wave-simulator/README.md

 a cellular automata: all that is required is the initial state.

 The simulation has two states: on and off.
-When on, the user cannot affect the state of the Sandbox except to stop or pause it.
+When on, the user cannot affect the state of the Sandbox except to stop or pause it and move their camera.
 When off, the user can affect the state of the Sandbox.

 The Sandbox section is the world which the user modifies.
 The Sandbox consists of objects which are tagged and from which the user can